Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible and incompressible materials: Introduction

-To guide the reader, the main contributions and focus points of this work are summarized as follows: \begin{itemize} \item Analysis of sufficient and necessary criteria for frame-indifferent, isotropic polyconvex hyperelasticity in the compressible and incompressible case. \item Extension and adaptation of Convex Signed Singular Value Neural Networks (CSSV-NNs) to incompressible materials (inc-CSSV-NNs) and other neural network architectures built upon the investigated criteria. \item Proof of a universal approximation theorem for inc-CSSV-NNs representing frame-indifferent, isotropic polyconvex energies of incompressible materials. \item Comparative evaluation of expressiveness, accuracy, simplicity as well as efficiency of the presented neural networks for several, well-established models (Neo--Hooke, Mooney--Rivlin, Gent, Arruda--Boyce) and Treloar’s experimental data. \end{itemize} In addition numerical examples are provided that \begin{itemize} \item substantiate that Ball’s criterion is sufficient but not necessary for polyconvexity in three dimensions, \item indicate that the reduced criterion in terms of the elementary symmetric polynomials of the signed singular values from \citep{wiedemann2026} is also not necessary for polyconvexity in three dimensions, \end{itemize} motivating future research in those directions.
+To guide the reader, the main contributions and focus points of this work are summarized as follows: \begin{itemize} \item Analysis of sufficient and necessary criteria for frame-indifferent, isotropic polyconvex hyperelasticity in the compressible and incompressible case. \item Extension and adaptation of Convex Signed Singular Value Neural Networks (CSSV-NNs) to incompressible materials (inc-CSSV-NNs). \item Proof of a universal approximation theorem for inc-CSSV-NNs representing frame-indifferent, isotropic polyconvex energies of incompressible materials. \item Comparative evaluation of expressiveness, accuracy, simplicity as well as efficiency of the presented neural networks for several, well-established models (Neo--Hooke, Mooney--Rivlin, Gent, Arruda--Boyce) and Treloar’s experimental data. \end{itemize} In addition numerical examples are provided that \begin{itemize} \item substantiate that Ball’s criterion is sufficient but not necessary for polyconvexity in three dimensions, \item indicate that the reduced criterion in terms of the elementary symmetric polynomials of the signed singular values from \citep{wiedemann2026} is also not necessary for polyconvexity in three dimensions, \end{itemize} motivating future research in those directions.